victornamuso/learning-semantic-ui/README.md

 # Learning Semantic-UI

-Basic project going through learning Semantic-UI.
+Ember-CLI project for learning how to work with the Semantic UI framework.

 ## Installation